 1. We have a reduced or no-sugar, no-calorie option for almost all our drinks

 Want your favourite drink, but don’t want the sugar?
 No problem.

 We offer more than 80 drinks across 20 different brands in Great Britain, which includes great-tasting,

 Get to the root of the stevia plant extract, and how it's used to sweeten some of Coca-Cola's drinks.

 Download this stevia infographic (PDF).

 Yes.
-The Food Standards Agency recommends that pregnant women should not consume more than 200mg of caffeine a day.
-A can of Coca‑Cola has 32mg of caffeine and a can of Diet Coke contains 42mg.
-Pregnant or breast-feeding women, or women trying to become pregnant, should follow their healthcare provider's advice regarding caffeine intake.
-For pregnant women wanting a completely decaf option, we offer several caffeine free drinks including Caffeine-Free
+The Food Standards Agency recommends that pregnant women shouldn’t take more than 200mg of caffeine a day.
+A can of Coca‑Cola Classic contains 32mg of caffeine and a can of Diet Coke contains 42mg.

 Coca‑Cola Zero Sugar

 Coca-Cola Zero Cherry